The Tsunami No One Saw Coming: Chronic Lyme Disease

 For decades, the dominant narrative surrounding Lyme disease has been straightforward: diagnose early, treat with antibiotics, and recovery follows.
 For many patients, that remains true.
 But for a significant and growing number, it does not.

 Research suggests that up to 20% of patients experience persistent symptoms after initial treatment.
-In the context of a chronic Lyme disease crisis, that translates into tens—possibly hundreds—of thousands of individuals living with long-term illness.
+In the context of this crisis, that translates into tens—possibly hundreds—of thousands of individuals living with long-term illness.”This condition, often called Post-Treatment Lyme Disease Syndrome, affects tens of thousands each year.”

 These patients often describe profound fatigue, cognitive dysfunction that interferes with daily functioning, migrating pain, sensory sensitivity, non-restorative sleep, and a loss of physical reliability.
 For some, symptoms resolve within months.
 For others, they persist for years, reshaping lives in lasting ways.